 17. Messy Fringe with Glasses

-Fringe is a awesome hairstyle for men who wear glasses.
-Pointy fringes help in giving a man a nice frame to really make those eye-glasses pop out and make them look younger.
+Fringe is an awesome hairstyle for men who wear glasses.
+Pointy fringes help in giving a man a nice frame to really make those eyeglasses pop out and make them look younger.

 18. Face Framing Fringes

 One can also refer to this hairstyle as “The Young Version of Steve Jobs” look.
-If you Google pictures of him in his youth, you’ll find that he had the same haircut as the one shown below which has the hair framing the face from above and the sides in a square shape.
+If you Google pictures of him in his youth, you’ll find that he had the same haircut as the one shown below, with the hair framing the face from above and the sides in a square shape.